12/21/04 Newsletter (below it are two previous newsletters on this issue):

 the full letter and spirit of Jewish law, I think I will have to avoid

 "kosher" beef as well.
-[I do not think that Saul Singer meant to imply that he would
+[I do not think that Saul Singer meant to imply

 eat non-kosher meat.
 Of course, the JVNA advocates diets completely free of